-The second part is to deliver a 25 minute public talk to the department.
+The second part begins with a 25-minute public talk to the department during our Friday colloquium slot or during a Saturday Physics Symposium.
 The talk will be on a topic chosen by the student in consultation with faculty members in the department.
-Students must chose a topic before the end of the third week of the Spring semester and submit their choice of topic in writing to the department chair.
+Students must chose a topic before the final week of the fall semester and submit their choice of topic in writing to the department chair.
 The department will meet soon after the deadline for topic submission and will assign each student an advisor.
 The student must confer with their advisor as they prepare their talk.

-There is an alternate way to satisfy the oral component of the senior exercise.
-Students who have done research in physics, either at Kenyon or elsewhere, during the Spring Semester of their junior year or the summer following their junior year, may be invited to give a regular, 50 minute, departmental colloquium describing their research in the Fall of their senior year.
-Wherever the research was done, students need to chose a Kenyon faculty advisor to help them in preparing their talks.
-To allow time for this help to take place, no talk will be scheduled prior to the third week of the semester.
-Students must give a practice talk to their advisor no later than 48 hours before the colloquium.
+There is an alternate way to satisfy the oral component of the senior capstone.
+Students who have done research in physics, either at Kenyon or elsewhere, the summer following their junior year, may be invited to give a regular, 50 minute, or a shortened, 25 minute, talk describing their research in the Fall of their senior year: either during a colloquium slot or during a Saturday Physics Symposium.
+Wherever the research was done, students need to choose a Kenyon faculty advisor to help them in preparing their talks.
+To allow time for this help to take place, no talk will be scheduled prior to the third week of the semester and students must give a practice talk to their advisor no later than 48 hours before the colloquium.

 These techniques can help you zero in on the correct answer, without writing out a detailed solution, helping you to eliminate wrong answers quickly and giving you a basis for choosing a best answer from those remaining.

-Once you have identified and digested these additional resources, use them and the original paper to prepare a 25-30 minute oral presentation in which you explain in your own words the physics which you identified as being the point or the heart of the paper.
-Your presentation may be in one of a number of formats -- chalkboard lecture, overhead transparencies, PowerPoint, or HTML (or a combination of formats, if appropriate).
+Once you have identified and digested these additional resources, use them and the original paper to prepare a 25-minute oral presentation in which you explain in your own words the physics which you identified as being the point or the heart of the paper.
+Your presentation may be in one of a number of formats -- chalkboard lecture, overhead transparencies, PowerPoint, or HTML (or a combination of formats).
 The department strongly encourages you to avoid substituting glitz for content, however.
 We will be judging the strength of the physical insight and the clarity of the physical and mathematical explication you bring to bear on your topic, not your facility with computer graphics and animation!

 It is vital that you work closely with your faculty advisor as you prepare your talk.
 They can help you sort out the criteria by which your talk will be judged.
 Be sure to tell your advisor if achieving distinction is one of your goals.

 Whatever the format, you should practice your presentation out loud for a small audience (your advisor, a friend, anyone) at least twice, in full before you give it for the departmental colloquium.
-It should be no shorter than 25 minutes and no longer than 30 minutes (it will create a poor impression if you do not prepare enough material, and we will simply cut you off if you prepare too much material to cover in that time).
+It should fill the 25-minute time-slot (it will create a poor impression if you do not prepare enough material, and we will simply cut you off if you prepare too much material to cover in that time).
 Only by practicing your finished presentation will you know for sure how long it will take.
-You should also be prepared to take questions from the audience at the end of your presentation, but that will be in addition to the 30 minute talk.
+You should also be prepared to take questions from the audience at the end of your presentation.